Intrinsic Diophantine approximation on the unit circle and its Lagrange spectrum: Doubly infinite admissible sequences

+\begin{remark} One of the reasons why we choose to modify the standard stereographic projection as in Definition~\ref{DefNormRomikSequence} is to obtain the identity $N_{d^{\vee}}^t = N_d$ for $d = 1, 2, 3$.
+This also lets us obtain a cleaner formula in Proposition~\ref{PropLpurelyPeriodic} below. \end{remark}

-However, \eqref{EqDefNd} shows $N_{d^{\vee}}^t = N_d$ for $d = 1, 2, 3$ and this establishes the second assertion of the proposition. \end{proof} To finish the subsection, we prove a formula for $L(P^*|Q)$ when $P^*|Q$ is a section of a \emph{purely periodic} doubly infinite sequence.
+To finish the subsection, we prove a formula for $L(P^*|Q)$ when $P^*|Q$ is a section of a \emph{purely periodic} doubly infinite sequence.
 Fix a finite digit sequence $\Pi = [d_1, \dots, d_k]$ and let $T$ be a doubly infinite Romik sequence obtained by repeating $\Pi$ to both directions, that is,

 Additionally, we let

 Then $P^*|Q$ is a section of $T$, which we denote by ${}^{\infty}\Pi| \Pi^{\infty}$. \begin{proposition} Fix a finite sequence of Romik digits $\Pi = [d_1, \dots, d_k]$ and let

 Then